ifti-khan/ifti-khan-portfolio/README.md

 * Feature 6 – I will include an active link element in my navigation bar to visually show users which webpage they are on.

-* Feature 7 – A quick link to the top of the page will be provided for smartphone users
+* Feature 7 – A quick link to the top of the page will be provided for smartphone users.

 * Feature 8 – A hover animations will be used to my headings and navigation bar to give my project a better visual look and to help users.